Skip to main content

 The Larridin Bus to AI Successful Measurement and ROI

-The enterprise AI space is approaching an inflection point.
-Companies can continue the current path of uncoordinated, unmeasured adoption — guaranteeing massive waste and eventual painful correction — or they can embrace accountability and strategic measurement now.
+The enterprise AI adoption space is approaching an inflection point.
+Companies can continue the current path of uncoordinated, unmeasured AI deployment—guaranteeing massive waste and eventual painful correction—or they can embrace accountability and strategic measurement now through proper frameworks and metrics.

 The reckoning is coming, one way or another.
-The question is whether your organization will be ahead of the curve with data-driven AI governance or caught flat-footed when the board finally asks for concrete evidence that AI investments are paying off.
+The question is whether your organization will be ahead of the curve with data-driven AI governance, optimizing AI capabilities across real-world use cases, or caught flat-footed when the board finally asks for concrete evidence that AI investments in generative AI tools, AI agents, and AI applications are paying off through measurable revenue growth and competitive advantage.

-I am convinced the future belongs to organizations that measure what matters.
-The time for AI accountability is now — whether the AI industrial complex is ready for it or not.
+I believe the future belongs to organizations that measure what matters.
+The time for AI accountability is now—whether the AI industrial complex, with its ecosystem of startups, open-source initiatives, and high-priced consultants, is ready for it or not.

 This post was previously published on Medium